zxyao145/DocsifyNet/README.md

 Download `FrameworkDependency.zip`, and run `dotnet DocsifyNet.dll`.

 ## Visit
 You can visit it by `http://localhost:5177`.
-And you can change is in `appsettings.json` config file.
+And you can change it in `appsettings.json` config file.

 ## write md fild